Inverness: Industrial Revolution, the World Wars and end of the millennium

 Again, Inverness played its part in a global conflict as the Home Fleet returned to Scapa Flow, and coal trains took priority going North.
-In January 1943, the Luftwaffe charted the area however, incorrectly identified the Air Force Base as a seaplane base, saving Inverness from any Luftwaffe air raids, becoming one of only a few towns in Scotland to survive the war undamaged.
+In January 1943, the Luftwaffe charted the area, however they incorrectly identified the Air Force Base as a seaplane base, saving Inverness from any Luftwaffe air raids, becoming one of only a few towns in Scotland to survive the war undamaged.
 The closest Luftwaffe bombs fell was at the British Aluminium Works at Foyers, approximately 11 miles south-south-east along Loch Ness.
-This resulted in the deaths of 52 year old fitter, Archibald MacDonald, directly and causing 69 year old furnaceman, Murdo MacLeod, a fatal heart attack, becoming the only civilian fatalities to enemy action within the Inverness area.
+This resulted in the death of 52 year old fitter Archibald MacDonald, and caused 69 year old furnaceman Murdo MacLeod to suffer a fatal heart attack, becoming the only civilian fatalities to enemy action within the Inverness area.

 Following VE Day, Inverness's industry went into decline.
 The Caledonian Canal was long obsolete, and the danger to fishing vessels around the North Coast by enemy hands was no longer there.
-With the rise of road transport, the Beeching Cuts rolled back a lot of Inverness's railway infrastructure, with the roundhouse being demolished in 1962, and the Far North and the Kyle of Lochalsh lines only being spared the chopping block due to fierce resistance by residents.
+With the rise of road transport, the Beeching Cuts rolled back a lot of Inverness's railway infrastructure, with the roundhouse being demolished in 1962, and the Far North and the Kyle of Lochalsh only avoided closure by to fierce resistance by residents.

-In September 1952, Inverness regained national attention, in tragic circumstances as World Land Speed record holder, John Cobb, was killed in an attempt at the World Water Speed record on Loch Ness, after his craft Crusader, powered by a de Havilland Ghost jet engine, crashed and disintegrated while travelling at over 200 mph.
+In September 1952, Inverness regained national attention in tragic circumstances as World Land Speed record holder, John Cobb, was killed in an attempt at the World Water Speed record on Loch Ness, after his craft Crusader, powered by a de Havilland Ghost jet engine, crashed and disintegrated while travelling at over 200 mph.

 21st century

 Inverness has experienced rapid economic growth in the 21st century; between 1998 and 2008, the city and the rest of the central Highlands showed the largest growth of average economic productivity per person in Scotland and the second-greatest growth in the United Kingdom as a whole, with an increase of 86%.
 It was awarded the Nicholson Trophy (class 2 category) for the best town with between 20,000 and 50,000 inhabitants at Britain in Bloom contest in 1975.
 In 2014, a survey by a property website described Inverness as the happiest place in Scotland and the second happiest in the UK.
 It was again found to be the happiest place in Scotland by a study conducted in 2015.

-Earl of Inverness was a royal title held by Andrew Mountbatten Windsor from 1986.
+Earl of Inverness was a royal title held by Andrew Mountbatten-Windsor from 1986.
 Following public and media pressure, he relinquished the title on 17 October 2025, along with several others.